 Whatever the size of the software project, I believe in, subscribe to, and promote Continuous Integration.
-Personally, I rely on Travis CI as an automated build system.
-Even this blog here is built with, and eventually deployed into production by Travis CI.
+Personally, I rely on GitHub Actions as an automated build system.
+Even this blog here is built with, and eventually deployed into production using GitHub Actions.

 The first time I heard of an automated build tool was when I was working on a crowd investment project in 2011.
 Back then a developer set up Capistrano, and I didn’t understand a thing.
 Then had used Phing for a while.
 For a couple of years now I have been using